TaylorTurnerIT/nixserver/README.md

 Services are defined in Nix, ensuring that `rebuild switch` brings the system to the exact desired state.

+  * **Homepage:** A centralized dashboard at the root domain providing service monitoring and quick access.
+Integrated with the Docker socket to display real-time container status.
   * **Minecraft:** Configured via `virtualisation.oci-containers`.
 The entire server state, including hardware configuration, Message of the Day (MOTD), and whitelist, is version controlled.
   * **Reverse Proxy:** Caddy handles internal HTTPS with automatic ACME DNS challenges via Cloudflare, enabling wildcard certs (`*.tongatime.us`) without opening ports.